 • Take some measurements.

-• Examples could be building tools, gardening tools, cleaning supplies, art materials, toiletries, and workout essentials.
+• Know what you'll be organizing.
+Examples include building tools, gardening tools, cleaning supplies, art materials, toiletries, and workout essentials.

-• Customizing your organizers will be a lot easier if you know what you're organizing.
+• Customize designs for organizers.
+Customizing your organizers will be a lot easier if you know what you're organizing.
 Check out the three videos we linked in this article for creative ideas!

-• Cleats have a wide weight range supporting up to 200 lbs, making it an ideal storage and hanging system.
+• Get an idea of how much weight the wall needs to hold.
+Cleats have a wide weight range supporting up to 200 lbs, making it an ideal storage and hanging system.
 With this in mind, you can hang a lot of things with confidence.

 Take note of all these details, and you'll be good to go.
 Now, let's make the cleat wall organizer!